apmiller108/beatbrain/PROJECT.md

 - [ ] Test drag-and-drop reordering across different browsers/platforms

 ## TODOs for Feature: Playlist (Phase 3: filter enhancements)
-### Implement fields for user to filter tracks eligible for playlist creation
+### Implement fields for user to filter tracks eligible for playlist creation and adding tracks to playlist
-- [ ] Filter by crates
+- [x] Filter by crates
 - [ ] Filter by Groups
 - [ ] Filter by Artists
-- [ ] Filter by musical key
+- [x] Filter by musical key
 - [ ] Filter by Year range
 - [ ] Filter by date added range
+- [ ] Filter by last played date
+- [ ] Persist the selected filters on the playlist record.
+Show this data to the user on demand.
 ## TODOs for Feature: Playlist (Phase 4: harmonic mixing engine)
 - [ ] Remove limit from DB query
 - [ ] Add harmonic mixing select with options none, strict and creative (discuss this)